kojix2/ruby-htslib/README.md

 [![DOI](https://zenodo.org/badge/247078205.svg)](https://zenodo.org/badge/latestdoi/247078205)
 [![Docs Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://rubydoc.info/gems/htslib)

 Ruby-htslib is the [Ruby](https://www.ruby-lang.org) bindings to [HTSlib](https://github.com/samtools/htslib), a C library for high-throughput sequencing data formats.
-It allows you to read and write file formats commonly used in genomics, such as [SAM, BAM, VCF, and BCF](http://samtools.github.io/hts-specs/) in the Ruby language.
+It allows you to read and write file formats commonly used in genomics, such as [SAM, BAM, VCF, and BCF](http://samtools.github.io/hts-specs/), in the Ruby language.

 :apple: Feel free to fork it out if you can develop it!

-:bowtie: alpha stage.
+:bowtie: Alpha stage.

 ## Requirements